mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 **TykOasApiDefinition**: Available from Tyk Operator v1.0.
 It represents a [Tyk OAS API configuration]({{<ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc">}}).
 Tyk OAS API is based on the OpenAPI specification (OAS) and is the recommended format for standard HTTP APIs.
 Tyk Operator supports all [Tyk OAS API feature]({{<ref "getting-started/using-oas-definitions/oas-reference">}}) as they become available on the Gateway.

 **ApiDefinition**: Available on all versions of Tyk Operator.
 It represents a [Tyk Classic API configuration]({{<ref "tyk-gateway-api/api-definition-objects">}}).
 Tyk Classic API is the traditional format used for defining all APIs in Tyk, and now the recommended format for non-HTTP APIs such as TCP, GraphQL, and Universal Data Graph (UDG).
 Tyk Operator supports the major features of Tyk Classic API and the feature support details can be tracked [here](#apidefinition-crd).

+**SecurityPolicy**: Available on all versions of Tyk Operator.
+It represents a [Tyk Security Policy configuration](security-policy-example).
+Security Policies in Tyk provide a way to define and enforce security controls, including authentication, authorization, and rate limiting for APIs managed in Tyk.
+Tyk Operator supports essential features of Security Policies, allowing users to centrally manage access control and security enforcement for all APIs across clusters.

 These custom resources enable users to leverage Kubernetes' declarative configuration management to define, modify, and version their APIs, seamlessly integrating with other Kubernetes-based workflows and tools.